Mission Python: Code a Space Adventure Game

 Air is running out.
 There's a leak in the space station, so you've got to act fast.
 Can you find your way to safety?
 You'll need to navigate your way through the space station, find the key cards to unlock the doors, and fix your space suit before entering the airlock.
 The adventure has begun...

 And it starts here: on Earth, at mission command, also known as 'your computer'.
 In this book, you'll learn how to build your own graphical adventure game, with a map to explore, objects to interact with, and tricky logic puzzles.

-Mission Python is being written now and will be published in 2018.
-For updates, sign up to my occasional newsletter or follow me on Twitter.
-If you'd like to try some Python programming now, take a look at the new edition of Raspberry Pi For Dummies, out now.
+Take a look at the new edition of Raspberry Pi For Dummies, out now.
 It includes two chapters introducing programming in Python, and using Pygame Zero.